Thomas Calabro

-Biography
+Life and career

-Calabro graduated from Fordham University in New York City.

-Calabro began his acting career in theatre with various roles in New York.
+Calabro was born in Brooklyn, New York and graduated from Fordham University in New York City.
+He began his acting career in theatre with various roles in New York.
 His first role was as Oberon in William Shakespeare's A Midsummer Night's Dream.
 In 1990, Calabro became a member of the Actors Studio and the Circle Repertory Company, along with fellow actor Denzel Washington.